 - In vegan and paleo products including butter alternatives, dressings and baked goods.

-There’s no one “go to” alternative to avocado, so before making a substitution, consider what function of avocado you are replacing.
+There’s no one “go to” avocado alternative, so before making a substitution, consider what function of avocado you are replacing.

 Avocado may be used for its green color, as a dietary fat, as a topping and for a thick, creamy and smooth texture.